This section provides an overview for the various rehab guides on the site:

 Avoiding becoming injured is probably the last thing on your mind if you are just getting started or already healthy.

-Be prepared to hit a wall though.
-You are going to develop imbalances and muscular deficiencies that will lead to injuries later on down the road.
+If you don’t take the proper precautions, however, you are going to develop imbalances and muscular deficiencies that will lead to injuries later on down the road.
 Lifting and working out isn’t a sprint to the finish line–it is a marathon.

 Stretching, followed by myofascial release, followed immediately by progressive resistance.

-These are only two examples, though they are the most common.
-As you can see, by taking a holistic approach to your training, you will most likely never have to deal with these ailments.
 Making sure to develop your musculature evenly with the proper amount of stretching and myofascial release will leave your body happy, healthy, and constantly progressing.

 - Upper Thoracic Area